About Me

 I’m Andrew, an avid tinkerer, jack of all trades, master of (a) few.
 I like to build things (and take them apart) and am always checking out the nearest dumpster in case anybody threw anything interesting away.

-In my day job, I’m an the Director of Academic and Research Technology at Drexel University in Philadelphia.
+In my day job, I’m the Director of Academic and Research Technology at Drexel University in Philadelphia.
 I work with amazing researchers and developers navigating the unglamorous parts of running research infrastructure and building software—dependencies, licensing, security, and reproducibility.

 Most of the projects here were built with Claude.ai and Claude Code.
 I’ve found the collaboration surprisingly and genuinely enjoyable, and I try to be transparent about it—both the freedom it allows and the dystopian nightmare our growing collective overreliance portends.